-Although there’s nothing like having a good coffee made for you in a great coffee shop, we’re all fascinated with making the perfect cup of coffee at home.
+Although there’s nothing like having a good coffee made for you, these home barista coffee tips will help you make the perfect cup at home.

-Ben Rosenthal of Cibo Espresso has some tips to making your own ‘café-style’ coffee at home.
-He suggests you begin with these tips, experimenting until you find the best flavour from your favorite blend as coffee machines, grinders, beans and roasts all vary and therefore need to be treated differently.
+Ben Rosenthal of Cibo Espresso has some tips for making your own ‘café-style’ coffee at home.
+He suggests you begin with these tips, experimenting until you find the best flavour from your favourite blend as coffee machines, grinders, beans and roasts all vary and therefore need to be treated differently.

 “Remember that the way we drink coffee today is completely different from how we drank coffee a year ago,” says Ben.
 “Coffee extraction is constantly changing and evolving, so keep an open mind and try new methods.
 You never know what you may find.